“Summer, Summer, Summertime!”

 Build your own summer camp

 Many of us have fond memories attending some sort of camp or vacation Bible school during the summer.
 So why not plan your own?
 Whether you are a couple or a family of five, you can create your summer camp complete with themes, activities and field trips.
 Plus, it doesn’t have to take up the entire summer.
 You can create your own timeline and decide what activities work for you.

 - Welcome Summer: set aside a day of no planning, just enjoy the day: enjoy your favorite summer food; talk about your favorite summer memory; create a new favorite summer memory; learn about how people celebrate summer in different cultures

-- Art camp: visit local museums exploring various forms of art, plan a painting party, host a gallery dinner where everyone brings a piece of handmade artwork.
+- Art camp: visit local museums (in person or virtually) exploring various forms of art, plan a painting party, host a gallery dinner where everyone brings a piece of handmade artwork.

 - Sports Camp: learn about an unfamiliar sport, research athletes who significantly impacted the sport, attend a local sporting event, create your team name, mascot, and player.

 - Fun under the sun: plan events outside each day.
 Go on nature walks, create a checklist of all the local parks and playgrounds then visit them all, plan a picnic, go to the beach

 Plan a no-spend weekend

 A trip anywhere can add up quickly when you are a large family.
 One fun way we enjoy the summer is to plan no-spend weekends.
 Some of our best summer memories are “no-spend” weekends.
 From running around playing tag or building a fort in the living room, these are some of our favorite memories.
 We don’t need to continually spend money to enjoy spending time together as a couple or as a family.
 We can have a great summer simply spending quality time together.